Reviews You Can Rely On

 Credit: Jason Peters

-Aventon really knocked the battery integration out of the park on the Level, and it is cleanly stored inside the large downtube of the frame.
+Aventon knocked the battery integration out of the park on the Level, and it is cleanly stored inside the large downtube of the frame.
 The included keys lock/unlock the battery within the frame, and when it is in the unlocked position, the battery can be removed by turning the small knob at the top of the battery on the underside of the downtube.
-Therefore, the battery can be charged on or off the bike, or removed for security purposes.
+Therefore, the battery can be charged on or off the bike or removed for security purposes.
 Charging the battery is as simple as plugging the included charging cord into the battery's charging port, making sure to close the rubber cover when the cord is removed.
 Aventon claims a charge time of up to 7 hours for a completely depleted battery.

 Our test bike arrived well protected from shipping damage, with several simple steps remaining to complete the assembly.